Blog

 You can’t expect consumers to read your content and instantly become engaged, loyal customers.
 You have to encourage them (gently) to take the next step in the purchase process.

-I mean, isn’t the whole idea about marketing the “desire to have people do something (purchase) based on the information they just received”?
+A clear call-to-action is essential.
+It's all about marketing the "desire to have people take action (make a purchase) based on the information they just received."

 Why?
-Because not everyone is in one stage of the buying cycle.
+Because not everyone is at the same stage of the buying cycle.

 Just kidding.